techthehood/notes/nodejs/express/express-routers.md

   const express = require('express');
  ```

-create paths to the routers you want to use in the variouse applications
+create paths to the routers you want to use in the various applications
 ```
   //routers
   // const landingpagesRouter = require("./routers/lead-pages");